-- 3.4.1 The health-related components of fitness are the focus of fitness activities.
-Skill-related components of fitness are emphasized in their relation to skill development (e.g., muscular strength and flexibility can be taught using exercise balls). - 3.4.2 The physical educator helps students interpret and use fitness assessment data to set goals and develop a lifelong fitness plan.
+- 3.4.1 The health-related components of fitness provide the focus for fitness activities.
+Skill-related components of fitness are emphasized in their relation to skill development. - 3.4.2 The physical educator helps students interpret and use assessment data to set goals and to develop a lifelong fitness plan.